Austria within Nazi Germany: Attempted Nazi coup and growing German influence

-In July 1936 Schuschnigg accepted the July Agreement with Germany.
+In July 1936, Schuschnigg accepted the July Agreement with Germany.
 Imprisoned Nazis were released and some Nazi newspapers, which had been banned, were allowed into Austria.
 The Nazi Party remained banned.
 Schuschnigg undertook further to allow two people whom the Nazis trusted into the Government.
 Edmund Glaise-Horstenau became Minister for National Affairs and Guido Schmidt became Secretary of State in the Foreign Ministry.
 Arthur Seyß-Inquart was taken into the legislative Council of State.
 Germany rescinded the requirement for a payment of a thousand marks for entry into Austria.
-The transformation of the Federal State through Nazis was furthered more in 1937 when it became possible for them to join the Patriotic Front.
-Throughout Austria political units were set up and some were led by Nazis.
+The transformation of the Federal State through Nazis was furthered more in 1937 when it became possible for them to join the Fatherland Front.
+Throughout Austria, the political units were set up and some were led by Nazis.
 This was a legal disguise for the reorganization.

 The native Austrian-born Hitler wrote in Mein Kampf on the first page of the book: "German Austria must return to the great German motherland" and "common blood belongs in a common Reich".
-From 1937 it was clear to the Nazis that it would not be long before Austria was going to be incorporated into Nazi Germany.
+From 1937, it was clear to the Nazis that it would not be long before Austria was going to be incorporated into Nazi Germany.
 His strategy, outlined in the Hossbach Memorandum, included the annexation of Austria and the Sudetenland part of Czechoslovakia to gain Lebensraum ("living space").
 Hitler told Goebbels in the late summer that Austria would sooner or later be taken "by force".

-In February 1938 Franz von Papen, the German ambassador in Vienna arranged a meeting between Hitler and Schuschnigg at Obersalzberg in Gaden in Bavaria.
+In February 1938, Franz von Papen, the German ambassador in Vienna arranged a meeting between Hitler and Schuschnigg at Obersalzberg in Gaden in Bavaria.
 Hitler threatened repeatedly to invade Austria and forced Schuschnigg to implement a range of measures favourable to Austrian Nazism.
 The Agreement of Gaden guaranteed the Austrian Nazi Party political freedom and assisted Arthur Seyß-Inquart in becoming Home Secretary (Innenminister).
 Schuschnigg endeavoured to maintain Austrian national integrity despite steadily increasing German influence.
-On 9 March 1938 he announced that he wanted to hold a consultative referendum on the independence of Austria on the following Sunday.
+On 9 March 1938, he announced that he wanted to hold a consultative referendum on the independence of Austria on the following Sunday.
 Hitler responded by mobilizing the 8th Army for the planned invasion.
 Edmund Glaise-Horstenau who was at the time in Berlin brought Hitler's ultimatum from there and Göring reinforced it with a telephone message to Schuschnigg.
 The German government demanded the postponement or abandonment of the referendum.
 Schuschnigg conceded on the afternoon of 11 March.
 Then Hitler demanded his resignation which happened on the same evening.